 What is the impact if this change is made?

-The EU Network Codes/Guidelines implementation has resulted in a substantial programme of work within the GB industry.
-However, this modification does not have any impact on any on-going Ofgem led Significant Code Reviews.
-This modification facilitates the implementation of consistent technical standards across GB for the connection of new generation.
+.
+This modification proposes to change the Small, Medium Large Power Station threshold which could have a significant impact for future Generators which own and operate Embedded Power Stations of less than 100MW in England and Wales and the South of Scotland.
+Although the European Requirements for Generators (RfG) now decouples the technical requirements from the definition of Small, Medium and Large Power Stations, the connection process would have an impact on future Medium and Small Power Stations which in future could move into the Large Power Station threshold This modification does not have any impact on any on-going Ofgem led Significant Code Reviews.
+This modification facilitates the implementation of consistent technical requirements across GB for the connection of new generation.

 Interactions